-Hunters are required to possess the State Migratory Bird Certificate.
 Those 16 and older are also required to possess the Federal Waterfowl Stamp.

-Youth hunters 15 or younger, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
+Youth season license holders are required to purchase a migratory bird certificate.
+Additionally, youth season license-holders 15 or younger, are required to possess Hunter Education Certification, or a copy of a current or previous year's hunting license issued by another state in the field.
 See pages 17 and 23 for more information.